 Gravity is a risk, and it would just as soon have you on your ass as on your feet.
 It would just as soon snap you in two as leave you whole, twisting your ligaments from their tenuous foundations or leaving them intact.

 Fortunately, gravity is also the supreme creator of athletes, the silent resistance that makes bones dense and muscles strong.
 It rewards every second of fight, every moment we refuse to succumb to its pull.
 The more advantage we give it through increased loads and coordinated movements, the more it gives back.

 Of course, the risks grow in lockstep, the hundred pound injury a mere trifle to the tragedy of its three hundred pound cousin.
 With every fight, there is the spectre of failure, insignificant or catastrophic.

 However compelling, these possibilities pale in comparison to the risk of stopping.
 Frailty, immobility, and disease are not the result of working too hard, of waging war against a barbell.
 They are the result of a padded seat.
 They are the result of refusing to stand, of allowing fear to dictate the bounds of fitness.

 Load your videos, and cite the miniscule incidence of rhabdomyolysis.
 Write letters to your constituency, warning them of the dangers of CrossFit, of our singular drive to massacre, maim, and kill.
 Yell and parade, and make as much noise as you can, and hope that the volume hides your lack of evidence.
 Time will prove you an idiot, fighting a force as inexorable as gravity.

-Jon Gilson is the founder of Again Faster and a member of the CrossFit L1 Training Staff.
+Jon Gilson is the founder of Again Faster and former member of CrossFit’s Level I Seminar staff.